tel/pipes/README.md

 handles and other scare resources.
 The concept was expanded in Yesod into [Conduits](http://www.yesodweb.com/blog/2012/01/conduits-conduits) which admitted that mutable state was easier to handle than monadic state.
+Pipes steals ideas from both.

-Pipes is a Clojure implementation of these ideas.
+Pipes is a Clojure implementation of pipey processing.
 As Clojure has easily accessible mutable state and try+/catch+ (via [Slingshot](https://github.com/scgilardi/slingshot)) the implementation is fairly simple allowing new Sources, Sinks, and